Shlokdhareshwar/Product-AnalyticsPortfolio/README.md

-# Data & Product Project Portfolio:
+# Data & Analytics Project Portfolio:

 This repository serves as a portfolio of projects demonstrating my skills in SQL, Python, and Machine Learning.
 The projects are designed to showcase my ability to tackle real-world business problems and derive actionable insights from data.Each project in this repository is a step in my preparation for roles in the data and product fields.
 They focus on key competencies such as: